kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/http_connection_manager/dfp/_index.md

 "
 ```

-Then you need to capture the actual destination of the client request.
-It can simply be the `Host` header in the most basic setup, but it can be hidden in other client request headers or body parts.
-In this latter case, you can create that header dynamically, using a transformation template.
+Then, set the actual destination of the client request.
+The destination can be the `Host` header in the most basic setup.
+However, the destination might also be hidden in other client request headers or body parts.
+In this latter case, you can create the header dynamically by using a transformation template.

-Below is a simple example showing how you can apply the dynamic forward option to a route:
+Review the following basic example to see how you can apply the dynamic forward option to a route.

 ```yaml
 apiVersion: gateway.solo.io/v1